0xPolygonMiden/miden-node/README.md

 ### Running the node

 To run the node you will need to provide a configuration file.
-We have an example config file in [node/miden.toml](/node/miden.toml).
+We have an example config file in [node/node.toml](/node/node.toml).
 Then, to run the node, run:

 ```sh
 miden-node start --config <path-to-config-file>
 ```

-Or, if your config file is named `miden.toml` and is in the current directory, you can simply run:
+Or, if your config file is named `node.toml` and is in the current directory, you can simply run:
 ```sh
 miden-node start
 ```